Precision and Non Precision Winding

 Pig Tail Opened Yarn Guide

 A pigtail yarn guide is a specific type of yarn guide that is commonly used in textile manufacturing processes.
 It is called a pigtail guide because of its distinctive spiral shape, which resembles that of a pig’s tail.
-The pigtail yarn guide consists of a small, spiral-shaped metal wire that is mounted onto a holder or bracket.
+The pigtail thread guide consists of a small, spiral-shaped metal wire that is mounted onto a holder or bracket.
 The yarn is threaded through the spiral’s centre, which helps guide it through the manufacturing process.

 Figure 04: Pig Tail

-Slotted Cuides Type Yarn Guide
+Slotted Type Guide

 A slotted yarn guide is a specific type of yarn guide that is commonly used in textile manufacturing processes.
 It consists of a metal or plastic holder with a narrow slot or channel through which the yarn is threaded.
 The slotted yarn guide is designed to help guide the yarn through the manufacturing process while also providing a measure of control over the tension and direction of the yarn.
 The narrow slot or channel helps keep the yarn in place, reducing the risk of snags or breaks during manufacturing.